avencera/easywind/npm/README.md

 or

+Install using yarn

+`yarn global add easywind`

+or

+Install using npm

+`npm i -g easywind`

+or

 Install from crates.io (if you already have Rust installed)

 `cargo install easywind_cli`

 or

-Download a release directly from github: github.com/avencera/easywind/releases
+Download a release directly from github: [github.com/avencera/easywind/releases](https://github.com/avencera/easywind/releases/)

 ## Usage